rahimgujjar/WhatsApp-WAL-XRay/README.md

 Prior to building the core engine, the database architecture was blindly reverse-engineered using custom diagnostic scripts designed to probe, map, and classify unknown binary structures.

+* **`remove_events.py`**: A modular telemetry filtering engine.
+It operates via CLI to execute logical AND/OR evaluations and RegEx pattern matching, systematically stripping background network noise, system header fragments, and automated handshakes from the working dataset.

 * **`wal_universal_mapper.py`**: A heavy-duty discovery scanner.
 It blindly maps any SQLite WAL file, iteratively guessing data types across all columns, and recursively decodes unknown Protobuf structures (wire types 0, 1, 2, 5) to generate a raw Schema Blueprint.